Research

 AI Decision Rights: Who Gets to Say "Yes" and "No" to AI at Your Company

 Harvard Business Review published a case study in March 2026 that captures the problem precisely.
-Toby Stuart, Helzel Chair at UC Berkeley Haas, describes a For

 March 2026